 Trade shows offer businesses a great way to market their products and services to the public and others in similar industries.
-If you are gearing up to attend your very first trade show as an exhibitor, and you want to be sure you are prepared for everything that will be thrown your way, then these tips are meant for you.
+If you are gearing up to attend your very first trade show as an exhibitor, and want to be sure to be prepared for everything that will be thrown your way, then these tips are meant for you.
 Here’s a look at all the trade show basics, including a few lesser-known tips.

 Assume You Will Be at the Booth at All Times

 As an exhibitor, you will be given a booth where you can display company information and answer any questions people may have.
 It’s a good idea to go into the trade show assuming that you’ll be at the booth at all times.
 This means you want to pack a few snacks that are high in protein to give you that burst of energy, plenty of water to stay hydrated, your laptop if you plan on doing a little work or need it for presentation purposes, and comfortable footwear since not all booths offer seating.

 Another tip is to make sure your booth is well-stocked with company swag.
 It’s incredible how swag and giveaways will draw people to you, but it truly works.
 Ideally, the items you give away should be branded.
 Even if they are simple items, like snack bars or water bottles, they should still have your company logo on them.
 Custom lapel pins are a popular item and can even be attached to other items you may be giving away, such as bags and t-shirts.